ali-k-h/k-angular-howler/README.md

 # k-angular-howler

-##Description
+## Description
-K-angular-howeler is an audio player user interface on top of Angular 1.X and Howler.js
+K-angular-howler is an audio player user interface on top of Angular 1.X and Howler.js

-## Usage:
+## Usage
 `bower install --save k-angular-howler`

 see index.html in the root folder and example.js in the example folder

-##Install dependencies
+## Install dependencies
 `npm install`

 `bower install`